The Father You Decided to Be

 What No One Tells Men About Fatherhood

-Men are not often given language for this.
-They are given roles — provider, protector, the one who holds it together.
-They are not often asked: and how are you holding up?
+Men are rarely given language for this.
+They are given roles: provider, protector, the one who holds everything together.
+Far less often are they asked a simpler question:

 What This Is, and What Helps